orbant12/Clippify---Serverless/README.md

 - **Video Trimming**: See your code changes in real time.
 - **Transcript Export**: Separate editors for HTML, CSS, and JavaScript with clear syntax and numbering.
 - **AI-Chatbot with Transcript Access**: Your code is saved in local storage, so you won't lose your work.
+- **Note Taking - Rich Text Editor**: Your code is saved in local storage, so you won't lose your work.
 - **Storage**: Easily expand or collapse code sections as you work.

 ---